LLNL/CIGEN/README.md

 ## Overview

-CIGEN is a tool that finds input ranges that cause high compiler- induced numerical inconsistencies in numerical programs written in a compiled language.
+CIGEN is a tool that finds input ranges that cause high compiler-induced numerical inconsistencies in numerical programs written in a compiled language.
 Currently CIGEN is tested with C/C++ language programs.